Nedzhin/WiC_Kazakh_dataset/README.md

 ## Overview

 Welcome to the **WiC-Kazakh** dataset, designed to evaluate the contextual understanding of the Kazakh language.
 This dataset follows the **Word-in-Context (WiC)** task format, inspired by the work of Pilehvar & Camacho-Collados (2019).
 The goal of this task is to determine whether a target word has the same meaning in two different sentence contexts.
-Our dataset aims to fill a gap in Kazakh language resources by providing a benchmark for multilingual and Kazakh-specific language models, particularly in low-resource linguistic environments.
+My dataset aims to fill a gap in Kazakh language resources by providing a benchmark for multilingual and Kazakh-specific language models, particularly in low-resource linguistic environments.

 ## Data Construction

 The **WiC-Kazakh** dataset was manually curated to include diverse instances of words used in varying contexts.
 Here's a breakdown of the data creation process:

-1. **Word Selection**: We selected target words commonly used in the Kazakh language.
+1. **Word Selection**: I selected target words commonly used in the Kazakh language.
 Each word is accompanied by its **part-of-speech tag** (noun, verb, adjective).

-2. **Sentence Collection**: For each word, we collected two example sentences that use the word in different contexts.
+2. **Sentence Collection**: For each word, I collected two example sentences that use the word in different contexts.
 The goal is to challenge the model to discern whether the word carries the same meaning in both sentences.

-3. **Labeling**: We manually labeled the pairs of sentences as either **True** or **False**.
+3. **Labeling**: I manually labeled the pairs of sentences as either **True** or **False**.
 If the word's meaning is the same in both contexts, the label is **True**; otherwise, it's **False**.

 4. **Positioning Information**: For each word in a sentence, we recorded its **start and end positions** at the character level.
 This allows for easier tokenization and extraction when training models.